hhimansha/DocubotAI/README.md

 <img src="./images/DocubotAI2.png">

-DocubotAI is a web application that allows users to upload multiple PDFs and create a chatbot using the knowledge base from those PDFs.
+DocubotAI is a Retrieval-Augmented Generation (RAG) web application that allows users to upload multiple PDFs and create a chatbot using the knowledge base from those PDFs.
 Users can interact with the content of the PDFs by asking questions through a chat interface.
 This application leverages OpenAI's API for embeddings and large language models (LLMs).